JuliaPPfeiffer/DS3001-Project/PreAnalysis.md

 2. Are you doing supervised or unsupervised learning?
 Classification or regression?

 3. How will you prepare the data specifically for your analysis?
 What models or algorithms do you plan to use in your analysis?
-How?
+How? - Eva

 4. How will you know if your approach "works"?
 What does success mean? - Larissa